 Exclusion Is A Critical Component Of Scorpion Control

-Scorpions are common throughout the American southwest, and are considered nuisance pests because of their propensity to sting unwary pets and family members who venture outside.
+Scorpions are common throughout the American Southwest and are considered nuisance pests because of their propensity to sting unwary pets and family members who venture outside.
 Scorpions prefer dry and semi-arid regions like Arizona, New Mexico, and Texas.
 Nevertheless, scorpions still need some source of water to survive, and they spend most of the day in underground burrows and hiding under rocks and logs.
-Scorpions are nocturnal, and hunt for crickets, cockroaches, and spiders during the night.
+Scorpions are nocturnal and hunt for crickets, cockroaches, and spiders at night.

 Perhaps an even more important aspect of scorpion control is the elimination of harborage sites around your home.
 Scorpions will take shelter from the heat during the day, meaning that they’ll hide underneath trash left out on the lawn, stones, and landscape timbers.
 If you must keep a woodpile, make sure that it’s at least twenty feet from the house and, if possible, at least five inches off the ground.

 Scorpions are perhaps best known for their unique yet frightening stinger.
 While this appendage certainly looks imposing, most species of scorpion deliver a sting no more painful than a bee’s.
 However, a small number of species have much more potent venom - which in some instances can prove to be fatal.
 The Arizona bark scorpion, for example, can create a toxin powerful enough to kill a fully grown human.
 That said, the best policy when dealing with scorpions is to keep your distance, if at all possible.